ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize

 Once you have reviewed the guidelines below, please click here to apply on-line: ASCAP Foundation/Symphonic Jazz Orchestra Commissioning Prize Entry Form

 PRIZE: $5,000 commissioning prize to compose a new work for the 67-member Symphonic Jazz Orchestra (“SJO”).

 PURPOSE: To commission a new orchestral score for the SJO, blending the worlds of jazz & classical music – and beyond.

 The composer agrees to assign the rental administration of commissioned work (the “Composition”) to Symphonic Jazz Orchestra Music (the “Administrator”), the publishing designee of the SJO.
-Administrator will prepare and print all orchestra parts.
+Administrator will print all orchestra parts and scores.
 The composer will retain the copyright of the commissioned work.

 All direct composer members of ASCAP.
 No age or geographic restrictions.

 - Completed application form (Online Submission Is Preferred).

 - One entry per composer.

 - Representative score of ONE original instrumental work written since 2010.
 Ideally, this work is scored for full orchestra, chamber orchestra, or large ensemble that integrates elements of jazz or other related genres.

 - Please submit bound score (copy, not original manuscript).
 Unbound scores will NOT be accepted.